 3.5 Marketing Cost

-Farmers spend on transport, packaging and labour cost before selling which constitutes the total marketing cost incurred.
+Farmers spend on transport, packaging, and labor costs before selling which constitutes the total marketing cost incurred.
 Table 4 shows the marketing cost incurred by farmers in different marketing channels.
-It is found that the labour cost is higher when compared with other costs in all the four channels.
+It is found that the labor cost is higher when compared with other costs in all four channels.

-In Channel 3, farmers have to pay commission charge of 2 per cent of the sales value to the commission agent (Rs.27.20/bag) in addition to marketing cost which results in lower net price received by the farmer.
+In Channel 3, farmers have to pay a commission charge of 2 percent of the sales value to the commission agent (Rs.27.20/bag) in addition to marketing cost which results in a lower net price received by the farmer.

 Table 4: Marketing cost incurred by farmers